Table of Contents[Hide][Show]

 Absolutely!
 You grind your teeth at night because your airway is collapsing at night.
 An oral appliance can treat the root cause of your grinding, which is obstructive sleep apnea.

-Not all doctors or even dentists are up to speed on the evidence-based fact that sleep apnea causes grinding and clenching.
-You may have to search for a professional who is up to speed.
+Not all doctors or even dentists are well-informed on the evidence-based fact that sleep apnea causes grinding and clenching.
+You may have to search for a professional who is up to speed — specifically, a functional dentist.